Objecting to Convoys Wharf Planning Application – Plot 08 Reserved Matters

 My comments on the 5 points are in red text, below

 - appearance – aspects of a building or place which affect the way it looks, including the exterior of the development.
 The appearance of the Convoys Wharf development is very disappointing (as discussed in the above link).
 It is not related to the historic character of Deptford.
 They are standard blocks which could be anywhere in the world.
-The applicants have researched Deptford’s heritage but have have then ignored it.
+The applicants have researched Deptford’s heritage but have then ignored it.
+My suggestion to those applying for this planning permission go away and get More info about the different roofing options, materials, and designs that make Deptford the place it is today. .

 - means of access – covers accessibility for all routes to and within the site, as well as the way they link up to other roads and pathways outside the site.
 Far too much of the space within the Convoys Wharf site boundary has been allocated to vehicular traffic.
 Instead, the development should have been planned as a bicycle-first estate.
 There is a strong case for a bike bridge crossing the Thames immediately north of Convoys Wharf and residents should be provided with excellent cycle infrastructure.
 The aim should be for most local trips to be by bike, including Safe Routes to School for parents and children.
 Longer trips should be done by cycling to local stations and there should be car clubs for such vehicular use as is necessary.